 Intellectual Property: The philosophy of the class is that you are far more likely to be helped then hurt by talking about your idea with everyone who will listen.
 Chris Dixon gives an argument about why this is so here: http://cdixon.org/2009/08/22/why-you-shouldnt-keep-your-startup-idea-secret/.
 In any case, you are entirely responsible for protecting your own intellectual property, though intellectual property theft has never been a problem in Management 801.
 If there is any part of your business idea that you would not like to disclose, then you should simply not disclose it, or select a different business idea.
 Unfortunately, the instructor cannot sign any non-disclosure agreements related to this course.
+Some classes may be recorded for students who cannot make it.
 If you have any questions about this policy, do not hesitate to ask.